Consumer medicine information

 • Keep your tablets where children cannot reach it.

 For more information, see Section 5.
-What should I know while using ASPALGIN? in the full CMI.
+What should I know while taking ASPALGIN? in the full CMI.

 6. Are there any side effects?

-Tell your doctor or pharmacist if you notice any of the following and they worry you: nausea (feeling sick), constipation, dizziness, lethargy, drowsiness, sweating, vomiting, skin rashes, runny nose, stomach pains, deafness, Reye's Syndrome.
+Common side effects: nausea (feeling sick), constipation, dizziness, lethargy, drowsiness, sweating, vomiting, skin rashes, runny nose, stomach pains, deafness, Reye's Syndrome.
+Serious side effects: fever, rash, swollen lymph nodes, facial swelling, low amniotic fluid during pregnancy.

 For more information, including what to do if you have any side effects, see Section 6.
 Are there any side effects? in the full CMI.